-- Complete the campuswide General Education requirements (and the language requirement if seeking the BA) and Graduation Requirements (see Academic Policies for both).
-NOTE: Biology majors must earn a grade of C- or higher in MTH 143, 153, or 185 to fulfill the mathematics General Education requirement. - 6.
-Earn a grade of C- or higher in all Support Course Requirements and Major Course Requirements. - 7.
-Earn a GPA of 2.0 or higher in major courses (includes any support course requirements).
+Complete the campuswide General Education requirements (and the language requirement if seeking the BA) and Graduation Requirements (see Academic Policies for both).
+NOTE: Biology majors must earn a grade of C- or higher in MTH 143, 153, or 185 to fulfill the mathematics General Education requirement.

+6. Earn a grade of Cor higher in all Si pport Course Requirements and Major Course Requirements and Major Course See Catalog Addendum courses (includes any support course requirements).

-NOTE: To students with interest in pre-chiropractic, pre-dental, pre-medical, or preveterinary medicine: The BA or BS degree in biology will meet the majority of requirements for professional schools.
+NOTE.
+To students with interest in pre-chiropractic, pre-dental, pre-medical, or preveterinary medicine: The BA or BS degree in biology will meet the majority of requirements for professional schools.
 However, because requirements vary from one professional school to another, pre-professional students should work closely with their advisors and specify the particular professional school to which they plan to make application; special assistance from the advisor is especially recommended for pre-chiropractic students.